the-scream_westmountmag

 Warning

 Stress can cause severe health problems and, in extreme cases, death.
-While these stress management techniques have been shown to have a positive effect on reducing stress, they are for guidance only, and readers should take the advice of suitably qualified health professionals if they have any concerns over stress-related illnesses or if stress is causing significant or persistent unhappiness.
-Health professionals should also be consulted before any major change in diet or levels of exercise.
+While these stress management techniques have been shown to have a positive effect on reducing stress, they are provided for guidance only.
+Readers should consult suitably qualified health professionals if they have any concerns about stress-related illnesses or if stress is causing significant or persistent unhappiness.
+Health professionals should also be consulted before any substantial change in diet or levels of exercise.

 What is stress?

-A widely accepted definition of stress, attributed to psychologist and Professor Richard Lazarus, is, “a condition or feeling experienced when a person perceives that demands exceed the personal and social resources the individual is able to mobilize”.
+A widely accepted definition of stress, attributed to psychologist and Professor Richard Lazarus, is, “a condition or feeling experienced when a person perceives that demands exceed the personal and social resources the individual can mobilize”.

 This means that we experience stress if we believe that we don’t have the time, resources, or knowledge to handle a situation.
 In short, we experience stress when we feel “out of control”.